-Repeated decisions
+Repeated or continual decisions

-58. Some decisions are not one-off and need to be repeated over a period of time.
-Examples include the management of property and affairs, 45 or the management of a physical health condition which requires a multitude of 'micro-decisions' over the course of each day.
-Although capacity is time-specific, in such a case, it will usually be appropriate to take a broad view as to the 'material time' during which the person must be able to take the decisions in question.
+- 64. Some decisions are not one-off and need to be repeated or continue over a period of time.
+So the 'material time' for the decision is longer.
+Examples include the management of property and affairs,54 or the management of a physical health condition which requires a multitude of 'micro-decisions' over the course of each day.
+Although capacity is time-specific, in such a case, it will usually be appropriate to take a longer view as to the 'material time' during which the person must be able to take the decisions in question.
 If the reality is that there are only limited periods during the course of each day or week that the person is able to take their own decisions, then it will usually be appropriate to proceed on the basis that, in fact, they lack capacity to do so.
-This is particularly so where the consequences for the person are very serious if they are taken to have capacity when, in reality, this is only true for a very small part of the time.
-The courts have shown themselves increasingly willing to take this approach, 46 or, closely-linked, the approach of 'zooming out' to ask themselves a macro-question if appropriate.
-47
+This is particularly so where the consequences for the person are very serious if they are taken to have capacity when, in reality, this is only true for a very small part of the time. - 65.
+When determining capacity on this longitudinal basis, factors such as the unpredictability of the loss of capacity, as well as the seriousness and breadth of its impact, are likely to be relevant to the determination.
+55 The courts have shown themselves increasingly willing to take this approach, 56 or, closely-linked, the approach of 'zooming out' to ask themselves a macro-question if appropriate.
+57 - 66.
+If a longitudinal approach is taken, you should make clear why that is by reference to the decision in question and keep the person's decision-making ability under review and reassess if it appears that the balance has tipped such that they have, rather than lack, capacity to take the relevant decision(s) more often than not.